decimae/txt2srt/README.md

 # txt2srt
 quick python script to make a dummy .srt caption file from a text file.

-Created by decimae; I've only edited it a bit so far.
+Created by decimae with some help from glumbaron/robbyblum

+run `python txt2srt.py` for a gui-based interface

-run `python test.py` to see a message about how to use it...
+run `python test.py` to see a message about how to use the less functional text-based version